chayeoi/chayeoi.github.io/_posts/css3/2017-08-25-i-conquer-the-himalayas.markdown

 title:  블로그 테스트 6
 date:   2017-08-25 13:32:20 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
-img: post-html.jpg # Add image post (optional)
+img: post-css.jpg # Add image post (optional)
 tags: [Blog, This]
 author: Adam Neilson # Add name author (optional)
-category: javascript
+category: css
 permalink: /learn/css3/:title/
 ---
 ## 1 Day